Malcolm Cecil: Early life and jazz career

-Career
+Electronic music

 With Robert Margouleff, Cecil formed the duo TONTO's Expanding Head Band, a synthesizer-based project.
 The duo were closely associated with Stevie Wonder's Talking Book (1972), sharing the Best Engineered Album, Non-Classical award as well as collaborating on and co-producing classic Wonder albums such as Music of My Mind, Innervisions and Fulfillingness' First Finale.
 Cecil is credited, with Margouleff, as engineer for the Stevie Wonder-produced album Perfect Angel (1974), by Minnie Riperton.